gocha/midioptc/README.md

 midioptc
 ========

-Remove unwanted events from Standard MIDI File
+A little tool for removing unwanted events from Standard MIDI File.

+This tool is programmed in [HSP](http://hsp.tv/).
+I will definitely no longer update this crappy tool!